stroupjason/phpShareBoard/README.md

 # phpShareBoard

-* PHP Learn OO PHP – build a complete website AMPPS stack (Apache, MySQL, Php, Softaculous)
+* PHP Learn OO PHP – build a complete website w bootstrap and AMPPS stack (Apache, MySQL, Php, Softaculous)

 * An app with a complete login/application registration
 * Long in and post “shares” (mini posts with title, body and link to a resource; article)